-Erica Geremia is in her second year as assistant women's lacrosse coach at Washington and Lee.
+Erica Geremia is in her third year as assistant women's lacrosse coach at Washington and Lee.
+During her two seasons, W&L has registerd a 35-7 (.833) overall record and are 16-0 in the ODAC with two conference titles.

 In Geremia’s first season, the Generals finished 19-2 overall and captured the program’s eighth-straight ODAC title.
 W&L advanced to the NCAA Semifinals for the first time in program history, before falling to TCNJ, 5-4, in double overtime.
 Geremia helped the Blue and White earn its first No. 1 ranking in program history and set a new school record for wins in a season.